English to Chinese Dictionary

 Search:

-Did you mean: quote quit quiet guide quito qite cute quota ?
+Did you mean: quote quit quiet guide qite quito cute quota ?

 hěn very; quite / (also, often used before an adjective without intensifying its meaning, i.e. as a meaningless syntactic element)